 TIP #5 Prep the Skin for Your Mask

 If you’re wearing makeup and need to wear your mask on/off throughout the day you must prep the skin.
 With the mask on you want to ensure that your foundation stays put, mattifies and doesn’t get sticky and transfers a lot onto the mask.
 This is why I’ve started wearing primer more.
-I love the By Terry Hyaluronic Hydra Primer* because it has skincare benefits to mattify the skin but still leaves that glow.
-It blurs pores and gives that extra layer of skincare to help protect the skin.
-Follow this up with a lightweight foundation.
+You can read about some of my favourite primers in this edit.